HamzaElshennawy/proval/README.md

 ## 🙏 Credits

 - [VLR.gg](https://vlr.gg) for esports data and news.
-- [vlrggapi.vercel.app](https://vlrggapi.vercel.app) for the open API.
+- [vlrggapi.vercel.app](https://vlrggapi.vercel.app) for the open API. @axsddlr Auther of the API.
 - Flutter & Dart community.